 I. Children will be in school on time and will have had a healthy breakfast.
 Breakfast club from 7.45 o'clock each day providing a healthy breakfast.
 There will be a facility for homework and reading daily for Pupil Premium children. premium cohort, including school refusal due to anxiety Some of the children come to school without breakfast and are often late.
-Homework and reading support will help to narrow the attainment gap between pupil premium children and their • Monitoring the Break- fast club with learning walks.
+Homework and reading support will help to narrow the attainment gap between pupil premium children and their peers.
+Monitoring the Break- fast club with learning walks.
 Monitoring reading rec- ords and homework.
 Pupil progress meet- ings.
-Emma Hill December 2021 J. To improve the stability of the pupil premium cohort, families choosing to stay at Ladybridge because they value the school.
+Emma Hill Breakfast club is very successful - attendance is good an where we can encourage children to attend their attendance improves, we will continue to promote breakfast club in 2022-23.
+J. To improve the stability of the pupil premium cohort, families choosing to stay at Ladybridge because they value the school.
 School Age plus worker.
 'Stay and Learn' events and 'How to Help your Child Learn' events.
-Mouse club to welcome new families to school and help with transition and school readiness Pastoral Team to begin weekly toddler group to engage difficult to reach families Although there has been improvement Mobility of pupils is still an issue at Ladybridge; each year we start new children who are increasingly international new arrivals.
-We also have children who move out of the area due to house exchanges, etc. We want to engage our families positively so that they choose to stay at Ladybridge. • Parent questionnaire.
-Parent feedback after events, what works well, what could we improve?
-Emma Hill December 2021 before they are school age. (v) (v) In addition to the above pupil premium money it is likely that there will be support for families as needed for homework materials, school trips, school uniform items such as shoes, and residential trips.
-This is because we have had children who cannot complete homework, children without shoes and uniform, children whose parents cannot afford trips; we feel that this is an appropriate way to support children and families living in poverty. (vi) We also provide 29 regular food p arcels through Fairshare and Foo d vouchers for families in need d. (vii) (viii) We have changed our photograph er to one that is less expensive to try to help parents that are s truggling to pay • (ix) Covid catch up funds will be allocated funding or not.
-Locally there are included in the interventions and nigh rental costs for low income fa • Total Cost of all strategies, (i including money diverted fron n school funds). £82,120
+Mouse club to wel- come new families to school and help with transition and school readiness Pastoral Team to begin weekly toddler group to engage diffi- cult to reach families Although there has been improvement Mobility of pupils is still an issue at Ladybridge; each year we start new children who are increasingly international new arrivals.
+We also have children who move out of the area due to house exchanges, etc. We want to engage our families positively so that they choose to stay at Ladybridge.
+Parent questionnaire.
+Parent feedback after events, what works well, what could we im- prove?
+Emma Hill Mobility is still very high at Ladybridge, although we have an improving picture here, more children joined than have left in 2021-22 before they are school age. (i) trips, school uniform items such a emium money it is likely that there as shoes, and residential trips.
+Thi children whose parents cannot af s is because we have had child lren who cannot complete homework, chil- (ii) We also provide 29 regular food We also provide 29 regular food parcels through Fairshare and Food vouchers for families in need. (iii) In July 2019 school took part in a poverty proof audit, every child in school was given the chance to talk about their perspective on school life in relation to poverty.
+There was a parent, staff and Governor questionnaire as well.
+Overall our report was positive, we have addressed the areas that the report highlighted. (iv) We have changed our photographer to one that is less expensive to try to help parents that are struggling to pay. (v) Covid catch up funds will be allocated where appropriate to children who are affected by poverty, whether they are entitled to pupil pre- mium funding or not.
+Locally there are high rental costs for low income families that are not entitled to pupil premium funds - these children will be included in the interventions and support.
+Total Cost of all stratogies (i including money diverted fron a school funds) £82,120